Introducing The Alpha Liquid Podcast: Bold Conversations On AI, Crypto, And The Future Of Global Finance

 Host Matthew Mousa speaks with Michael Terpin , known as the "godfather of crypto" and author of Bitcoin Supercycle, alongside Enzo Villani , CEO and founder of Alpha Transform Holdings and Alpha Liquid Terminal.
 They explore AI's rapid advancements, which Terpin equates to a century's worth of innovation, and discuss their journeys into crypto-Terpin's early internet ventures leading to his 2013 Bitcoin "aha" moment and Villani's fintech background shaping his blockchain vision.
 Terpin outlines his "Four Seasons of Bitcoin " framework, explaining market cycles and investment opportunities, while Villani highlights the evolving altcoin landscape and tokenized assets.
 They also examine AI's impact on trading strategies and the importance of security in crypto markets, offering valuable insights into the intersection of technology, finance, and digital assets.

 Interested in being a podcast guest?
-Send an email to ... with the topic you want to discuss and your LinkedIn profile.
+Send an email to info (at) with the topic you want to discuss and your LinkedIn profile.

 Subscribe at: